logdog/Microcontrollers/shift_register/README.md

 Clear all registers

 #### ```void setOutput(bool on)```
-set the SER pin High or Low
+Set the SER pin High or Low

 #### ```void writeByte(byte b)```
 Write to the shift register